functor/bootcd/ping-node.md

 * and then run it on the testmaster side like this

-    iterate-ping-node <nb_iterations>
+  `iterate-ping-node -o run01 <nb_iterations>`

 * This allows to run a given bootcd (the iso computed for one node) several times over, and to gather all logs from qemu
 * This is **only** restarting the kvm/qemu node several times, nothing is done to recompute the .iso itself (see below for that).
-So the game is to easily simulate how a change to `bootcd` would affect a node ISO without rebuilding the whole damn thing.
+So the game is to easily simulate how a change to `bootcd` would affect a node ISO without rebuilding the whole damn thing
+* When -o is provided, the directory argument is created and all log files are stored in there

 ## Easily redo a .iso